 Nibloe and Meenagh are part of the University’s International Sports Scholarship programme which supports high performance athletes combine training and competing with academic studies.

 Commenting on the support he has received, Nibloe said: “From the University, I’ve had extensions to things, I’ve had tutoring.
-They’ve went over and above to make sure that that’s been achievable.”
+They’ve went over and above to make sure that’s been achievable.”

 The flexibility also works for Meenagh, who regularly travels for training and competitions, and he believes studying offers a balance to his intense schedule and security in the long-term.